CatalystCode/alexa-bridge/README.md

 ```

 This ensures that everything the user says will be passed straight through to the Microsot Bot.
 We're not going to be using any of the intent or entity recognition features of Alexa.

+For SSL certificate use:
+My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority

 ## Set up the Microsoft Bot